Access to Child Care Excellence, Services, and Support

 Your award is $10,000 and you submit one online claim expense of $5,000 by the first deadline.
 It is approved and a payment of $5,000 is sent to payroll for processing.
 Your net amount, provided after required supplemental tax withholding, is approximately $3,000 in your paycheck.
 You do not submit any more child care expense claims.
 No more funds are reimbursed to you – you forfeit the unclaimed funds.

 For planning purposes, it is helpful to understand the implications of supplemental tax withholding on these awards and reimbursements.
 Earnings reflect the gross amount awarded and paid.
 The net amount reflects the gross amount of the award less the legally required supplemental tax withholding.
-For additional information or questions, please contact Mary Christakis, Associate Director for Planning and Program Management, 617-495-2785.
+For additional information or questions, please contact Mary Christakis, Director, Finance, Administration and Programs, 617-495-2785.